 - Memory loss

-Symptoms tend to develop slowly over a period of many years in most people with this disease.
-In some cases, some symptoms, such as joint pain and weight loss, develop years before the gastrointestinal symptoms that lead to diagnosis.
+Symptoms tend to develop slowly over many years in most people with this disease.
+In some cases, symptoms such as joint pain and weight loss develop years before the digestive symptoms that lead to diagnosis.

 When to see a doctor

 Whipple disease is potentially life-threatening, yet usually treatable.
 Contact your doctor if you experience unusual signs or symptoms, such as unexplained weight loss or joint pain.
 Your doctor can perform tests to determine the cause of your symptoms.